smtLasalle/CSARCH2-S12-G8-Simulation/README.md

     * Cache memory tracing
       Since the test case generates inputs randomly with each run, the resulting snapshots will typically vary.
-      Nonetheless, in general, the simulation progresses by cycling through cache blocks, filling empty ones first before applying the LRU algorithm.
+      In general, the simulation progresses by cycling through cache blocks, filling empty blocks first before overwriting filled blocks via the LRU algorithm.
 Once the last empty block in a set is filled, subsequent misses will substitute the LRU block in a set, and the pattern continues.

     * Output statistics
       Since every sequence is random, the only constant value was the memory access time of `128`.